m-marini/scalarl/README.md

 ./runnit.sh
 ```

-It repeats forever running the generator createing `data/maze-dump-$(date).csv` file for each generation.
+It repeats forever running the generat
+or createing `data/maze-dump-$(date).csv` file for each generation.

 ## Configuration